 The Rowlett Creek Regional Wastewater Treatment Plant (RWWTP) is a permitted 24 MGD (million gallons per day) average daily flow plant located at 1600 Los Rios Boulevard in Plano.
 The City of Plano originally constructed the Rowlett Creek RWWTP in 1956 and operated the facility until the North Texas Municipal Water District (NTWMD) acquired it in October of 1975 after the city requested NTMWD take over operations.
 Since then, NTMWD has made numerous improvements and upgrades to the plant.

-The first bullet point covers the property that the plant itself is on, the new operations building as well as the future service yard.
-The second bullet point covers the property south of the new operations building which will remain a large treed area to screen the plant site.
+The first bullet point covers the property that the plant itself is on, the new operations building as well as the service yard.
+The second bullet point covers the property south of the new operations building which will remain an undeveloped area with additional trees planted.

 The operations building serves as the administrative offices and control room for the plant.
 The current building was constructed in the mid-1970s using technology and construction codes from that time and does not contain adequate facilities for staff.
 Currently, staff uses a temporary trailer for restroom, shower and locker facilities as well as breakroom needs.
 The new building will be 6,000 square feet and contain:

 - Office space;